MetaID-Labs/metaid/README.md

 ### Example B -Give a like to a buzz

-#### Step 1 - We need a new Like entity, base on its metaprocol definition, we have the following like entity schema definition.
+#### Step 1 - We need a new Like entity, base on its metaprocol definition, we have the following like entity schema definition

 ```ts
 const likeSchema = {